contents

 DRINKING WATER

 When broken down into its basest components, the human body is about 71% water.
-So, of course, quality drinking and cooking water is key to the utmost.
-City municipalities swear their tap water is okay to drink, fine for some, but if your immune system is compromised please consider the important investment of a good in-line water filtration system.
-One on your shower head guarantees better water splashing on over your fine frame.
-Skin is the body's largest organ.
+So, quality drinking and cooking water is key to perform at your utmost.
+City municipalities swear their tap water is okay to drink, but if your immune system is compromised or have a medical condition, please consider the important investment of a good in-line water filtration system.

-ALKALYZED WATER is amazing and can correct a vast number of life-threatening diseases, discomforts, illnesses and otherwise untreatable health problems.
+ALKALYZED WATER is unique in that it can correct aicd-caused diseases, discomforts, illnesses and otherwise untreatable health problems.
 Honest!
 (NOTE: Don't chase medications down with alklayzed water - give it a half hour on either side - before and after.
-Do it right or risk diminishing the effects of the medication.)
+Alkayzed water can diminish the effects of some medications.)

 Don't re-use the usual store--bought plastic bottles more than a few times.
 The plastic isn't meant to last very long; it begins to biodegrade and leach its composition into the contents.
 YUCK!
 Shop around for a poly carbonate jugs, they last a little longer and with less risk.